 (C) (i) Notwithstanding anything in this Warrant or the Purchase Agreement to the contrary, in respect of any exercise of this Warrant (in whole or in part), the Corporation shall have the right to settle such exercise by payment of cash to the Warrantholder in lieu of Ordinary Shares, as provided in this Section 4(C).
-To exercise its right to cash settle, the Corporation shall (1) no later than three Business Days following the date of such exercise, deliver a notice to the Warrantholder stating (x) that the Corporation is exercising its right to cash settlement, (y) the proportion of the number of Ordinary Shares deliverable in respect of such exercise with respect to which the Corporation elects to cash settle (the "Cash Percentage") and (z) the aggregate amount of Cash Consideration and Share Consideration (both as defined below) due in respect of such exercise, the Corporation shall pay the applicable Cash Consideration to the Warrantholder as provided below and deliver the applicable Share Consideration to the Warrantholder as provided in Section 4(A).
+To exercise its right to cash settle, the Corporation shall (1) no later than three Business Days following the date of such exercise, deliver a notice to the Warrantholder stating (x) that the Corporation is exercising its right to cash settlement, (y) the proportion of the number of Ordinary Shares deliverable in respect of such exercise with respect to which the Corporation elects to cash settle (the "Cash Percentage") and (z) the aggregate amount of Cash Consideration and Share Consideration (both as defined below) due in respect of such exercise after giving effect to the Corporation's election and no later than ten Business Days following the date of such cash settlement election exercise, the Corporation shall pay the applicable Cash Consideration to the Warrantholder as provided below and deliver the applicable Share Consideration to the Warrantholder as provided below and deliver the applicable Share Consideration to the Warrantholder as provided in Section 4(A).